sierranels007/sierranels007.github.io/_projects/04-automated-can-crusher/index.md

 - Supporting the design of the can holder and crushing plate
 - Developing mounting and actuator-support geometry
 - Producing the actuator housing using FDM additive manufacturing
-- Assisting with Arduino, motor, button, and sensor integration
+- Assisting with Arduino, motor driver, and switch integration
 - Evaluating the alignment between the actuator, crushing plate, and can
 - Participating in system assembly and functional testing
 - Troubleshooting mechanical and electrical integration issues